Isaac-AC/Isaac-AC/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 -->

-I'm Physics undergraduate student at University of Guanajuato 🐝, Junior Developer
+I'm Physics undergraduate student at University of Guanajuato 🐝, Junior Data Scientist

 - 🌞 I’m currently working on NLP and Medical image processing
-- 🤖 I’m currently learning ML
+- 🤖 I’m also GOLF member (Grupo Organizado de Licenciatura Física)
-- 👨🏽‍💻 I'm Interested in Data Science
+- 👨🏽‍💻 I'm Interested parallel computing and optimization
-- ⚡ I love video games
+- ⚡ I love to solve problems
-- 📫 Here's my emai: isccds800@gmail.com
+- "